A Pale Blue Dot

 - You will need either a copy of The Hitch-hiker’s Guide to the Galaxy by Douglas Adams or images of the book’s front cover and the means to display them during the assembly.
 Examples are available at: https://tinyurl.com/ycbvml6k, https://tinyurl.com/ybr4vljg, https://tinyurl.com/yaxpjr5b and https://tinyurl.com/yal9taxz

 - Have available an image of the Pale Blue Dot photograph, which was taken by the space probe Voyager 1 in 1990.
 You will also need the means to display the image during the assembly.
 It is available at: https://tinyurl.com/y97d4wr5

 - Have available some images of Earth that were taken from space and the means to display them during the assembly.
-Examples are available at: https://tinyurl.com/ybqlczjm and https://tinyurl.com/y9macsc4
+An example is available at: https://tinyurl.com/y9macsc4

 - Have available the YouTube video ‘Eye to universe, eye to outer space, eye zooms into universe’ and the means to show it during the assembly.
 It is 3.16 minutes long and is available at: https://www.youtube.com/watch?v=CWGWO2thgqw